exogee-technology/graphweaver/src/packages/end-to-end/README.md

 Install the chrome browser using:

-`npx playwright@1.37.1 install --with-deps chromium`
+`pnpm playwright install --with-deps chromium`

 Then

 1. Run `pnpm dev-sqlite` This will start the test server, leave this running to start the tests
 2. Run `pnpm test-ui` in another terminal, this will execute the end to end test suite against the server started above

-To run the recorder use `npx playwright codegen`
+To run the recorder use `pnpm playwright codegen`